vvarimosap/local_document_loader/README.md

-Local document loader utilizing OpenAI GPT-4 and document store.
+Local document loader utilizing OpenAI GPT-4 and document store to provide context for OpenAI (LLM) from documents based on user question.

 Expects your personal documents to be in folder "data" or "data_en" under this folder.